 How comfortable is the Mitsubishi ASX

-The seats are nice and comfortable, the wheel adjusts for reach and height, and it’s pretty easy to find a good driving position.
-Having said that, we wish the seats went a bit lower, as taller drivers my find their heads very close to the rooflining.
+The seats are nice and comfortable, the wheel adjusts for reach and height, and it’s pretty easy to find a good driving position in the ASX.
+Having said that, we wish the seats went a bit lower, as taller drivers my find their heads very close to the roof.
 Build quality is reasonable, but not up to the standards of many rivals.

 There are plenty of places to keep odds and ends, with cupholders between the front seats and good-sized door pockets, as well as a storage space under the centre armrest.
 While rear legroom is good, headroom will be very tight for taller adults in the back.
 The boot is a reasonable size for this type of car, but nothing special.

 We tried the latest ASX on well-maintained roads in Europe, and found the ride quality to be disappointing.
 There’s a lot of up-and-down movement from the suspension, especially on undulating roads.
 It’s worse at higher speeds - such as on A-roads and motorways - than it is in town, but it feels rather unsophisticated compared with more modern rivals.
 It doesn’t help that there’s a lot of wind noise at higher speeds, either.